Staff

 Carissa Lenfert

-Carissa grew up outside of Louisville, in southern Indiana, and joined the KFTC staff team in 2008.
-She has a bachelor's degree from Ball State University and a Master's degree in Public Administration from George Mason University, with a concentration in nonprofit management.
-She previously worked as a grassroots organizer for Iowa Citizens for Community Improvement where she focused on organizing family farmers and rural residents.
-She lives with her husband, Alan, in Louisville and enjoys spending time telling bad jokes, learning how to prepare new recipes in the kitchen, and taking weekend naps on the couch with their 15-year old dog.
+Carissa grew up in southern Indiana and joined the KFTC staff team in 2008.
+She has a bachelor's degree from Ball State University and a Master's degree in Public Administration from George Mason University.
+She previously worked as a grassroots organizer for Iowa Citizens for Community Improvement where she focused on organizing family farmers and rural residents for economic and environmental justice.
+She lives in Louisville with her husband and two children.
+She enjoys spending time telling bad jokes, cooking, and playing with her family.

 Kevin Pentz